/

 At Sitkoff Law Group, we’ve handled hundreds of domestic violence cases not just as defense lawyers, but as prosecutors.
 We understand how these charges are filed, how they’re proven, and how they can be dismissed.

-Common Questions People Ask After a First-Time Domestic Voilence Arrest
+Frequently Asked Questions After a First-Time Domestic Violence Arrest in California

 A Final Word from the Team at Sitkoff Law Group